TotallyNewGuy/TotallyNewGuy-TotallyNewGuy.github.io/content/authors/admin/_index.md

     date_start: 2023-08-01
     date_end: ""
     summary: |2-
-      - Leveraged perplexity from a large language model to identify and mitigate outlier trajectories, helping find taxi fraud or changes in self-driving car routes.
+      - Leveraged perplexity of large language models like BERT to identify outlier trajectories, contributing to the detection of taxi fraud or changes in self-driving car routes.
-      - Constructed a customized vocabulary using over 50,000 GPS coordinates and created a flexible map linking words to locations using their features.
+      - Constructed a customized vocabulary using over 50,000 GPS coordinates and created a adaptive mapping linking coordinates to word using their spatial distribution and density.
       - Treated each trajectory as a sentence and employed a 7:3 split for training, and testing data, with manual addition of missing elements and drift to augment the training data.
-      - Introduced static semantic mapping and relative position bias to enhance the model's spatial recognition.
-Trained a Transformer encoder with BERT-style tasks and achieved an ~80% AUC and ~70% F1 score.
+      - Applied spatial awareness and relative position bias to enhance the model's spatial recognition.
+Training with Transformer encoder with BERT-style tasks achieved an ~0.8 AUC and ~0.7 F1 score.
-      - Calculated sentence perplexity on the dev set, employing K-means for binary classification to identify outlier trajectories, obtaining prediction results better than the traditional models.
+      - Calculated sentence perplexity on the test set, employing K-means for binary classification to identify outlier trajectories.
+F1 score of the prediction results surpasses the state-of-the-art model by 9% to 16%.

   - position: Research Assistant
     company_name: MIT Transit Lab